Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Preliminaries

+each of which determines a facet of $\Gamma_n$ \cite[Chapter 14]{yeung2008information}.
 When $n=4$, it can be checked that there are $28$ elemental inequalities, or $28$ facets of $\Gamma_4$.

 It can be seen in \cite{matuvs1994extreme} that there are $41$ extreme rays of $\Gamma_4$.
-Note that each extreme ray $E$ of $\Gamma_4$ can be written in the form
+Note that each extreme ray $E_{\br}$ of $\Gamma_4$ can be written in the form

-where $\h$ is the minimal integer polymatroid in the ray.
-Therefore, in this paper, when we say the minimal integer polymatroid, we mean the extreme ray containing it unless otherwise specified.
+where $\br$ is the minimal integer polymatroid in the ray\rv{, that is, an integer polymatroid such that $\br/t$ is not integer for any integer $t>1$. }.

+Therefore, in this paper, we refer to the minimal integer polymatroid $\br$ as the extreme ray $E_{\br}$ containing it unless otherwise specified.
 Note that some of these integer polymatroids are matroids.
 The $41$ extreme rays can be classified into the following $11$ types.